-When you hire Complete Heating & Cooling to replace your refrigerant, we will not rest until we fix the leak.
-Some other companies may offer you a recharge without fixing the leak to have you calling them back a few weeks or months later for another charge.
+When you hire Complete Heating and Cooling to replace your refrigerant, we will not rest until we fix the leak.
+Some other companies may offer you recharge without fixing the leak to have you calling them back a few weeks or months later for another charge.

 Severe refrigerant leaks will cause your A/C unit to shut down.
 The system won’t even operate once the refrigerant reaches a low level.
 This is not something that you can recharge yourself.
 The job requires highly specialized equipment and training.

-When you call Complete Heating & Cooling, we do a pressurized leak down test with UV dye to detect the leaks.
-Because the refrigerant is invisible gas, you can’t spot where it is seeping out from with the naked eye.
+When you call Complete Heating and Cooling, we do a pressurized leak-down test with UV dye to detect the leaks.
+Because the refrigerant is an invisible gas, you can’t spot where it is seeping out from with the naked eye.
 You may be able to find some evidence of white crusty residue to help pinpoint leaks.
 But most leaks are in internal parts that require disassembly of the A/C unit to locate.

-Whenever you need A/C Repair, Complete Heating & Cooling should be at the top of your list.
+Whenever you need A/C Repair, Complete Heating and Cooling should be at the top of your list.
 We are committed to lifelong customer retention and strive to surpass your expectations.